What can I borrow?

 Overdue notices are sent by email when an item is 1 week overdue – or sooner if it is a 1 week loan.
 Bills are sent by regular mail or email when an item is 4 weeks overdue.
 If we do not have an email address for you, the first notice you receive in the mail will be a bill for overdue items.

 It is your responsibility to replace or pay for any items that are lost or damaged.
 Some libraries accept exact replacements in excellent condition.
 Any exceptions must be approved by the owning library.
 Failure to replace or pay for lost or damaged items may result in suspension of borrowing privileges at the Jones Library, our branches, and other libraries in the C/W MARS consortium.
 Payments for lost or damaged items from other libraries may be paid in person — by check only — at any of our libraries.
-A list of standard of Amherst's replacement costs is available at the Front Office; you can also ask about replacement costs at any of our Circulation Desks.
+A list of standard replacement costs is available at the Front Office; you can also ask about replacement costs at any of our Circulation Desks.
 All fines and fees may be paid online using My Account.

 What happens if I have too many fines?